-The ABA Commission on Lawyer Assistance Programs (Co-LAP) is an important means of sharing knowledge and resources among the staff of lawyer assistance programs throughout this country, Canada, and the United Kingdom.
-In 2007, program management and Oversight Committee members continued to be active in the work of Co-LAP, regularly attending Co-LAP meetings and communicating with other LAP staff via the Commission's email listserve.
-The Director served on the planning committee for the 2007 Co-LAP Annual Conference.
-Additionally, the Director was appointed to serve on the Co-LAP Advisory Commission.
+The ABA Commission on Lawyer Assistance Programs ("Co-LAP") is an important means of sharing knowledge and resources among the staff of lawyer assistance programs throughout this country, Canada, and the United Kingdom.
+In 2008, program management continued to be active in the work of Co-LAP, regularly attending Co-LAP meetings and communicating with other LAP staff via the Commission's email listserve.
+In addition, the Director continued to serve as a member of the Co-LAP Advisory Commission.